Southern Comfort: Easy Homemade Chicken and Dumplings Recipe

-You know that line from the movie “if you build it, they will come.”
-Well, if you COOK it they will come)))
+You know the line from the movie: “If you build it, they will come”?
+Well, in my kitchen, it’s more like, if you cook it, they will come!

 Basic Ingredients